Release-Candidate/tzolkin-calendar/tzolkin_calendar/doc/source/Tzolk’in Command Line.rst

-The argument ``--help`` displays a short usage text, we go through all options in the follwing parts.
+The argument ``--help`` displays a short usage text, we go through all options in the following parts.

 .. code:: shell